 - Equips staff in the essential areas of congregational systems and staff relations

 - Grounds staff in the tasks of the interim process

 - Provide practical tools and resources for interim work

 For more information:

-The next training begins in late February, with an application deadline of February 10, 2017.
+The next training begins in mid-August 2017, with a 3-week break in early September, then concluding in early October.
 For more information or to apply, contact Jan Gartner, Compensation and Staffing Practices Manager, comp [at] uua [dot] org.
 (While much of the content is similar, please note that this program is separate from the training offered through the Transitions Office for clergy entering interim ministry.)

 - The Guild of Interim Religious Educators supports the work of interim, transitional, and developmental religious education ministry and its practitioners in faith-based communities.

 - In the Interim: Strategies for Interim Ministers and Congregations, Second Edition 2017, Barbara Child and Keith Kron, editors.
 Published by Skinner House books and available through inSpirit: The UU Book and Gift Shop.

 - The Janus Workbook, 2002, From the Pacific Central and Pacific Northwest Districts, and the UUA Settlement Office of the Ministry & Professional Leadership Staff Group, UUA.

 - Temporary Shepherds: A Congregational Handbook for Interim Ministry, 1998, Roger S. Nicholson, editor.
 Published by The Alban Institute.